top of page

 • Feeding Your Demons: as taught by Lama Tsultrim Allione through Kapala Training, based in the Tibetan Vajrayana shamanistic practice of Chöd, as well as Gestalt and Jungian therapy, the practice helps us to face our demons and transform them into allies.

-• The Examen: a Jesuit reflection practice of examining periods of consciousness, seeking clarity about one's experience of conscience and gratitude.
+• The Examen: a reflection practice of examining periods of consciousness, seeking clarity about one's experience of conscience and gratitude.

 bottom of page